 1. Train Your People

-If you’re not already doing it, now is the time to start training your employees on how to stay safe in the event of an emergency.
+If you’re not already doing it, now is the time to start training your employees on how to stay safe in an emergency.
 The best way to stay safe during a crisis is to know how to react when it occurs.
 Knowing what steps to take allows workers to act fast without panicking or making mistakes that could lead to injury or death.

 Employee training programs should also include instructions about handling dangerous substances safely (such as chemical spills) which may require special training depending on